elys-network/elys/x/masterchef/spec/03_keeper.md

 The `ProcessLPRewardDistribution` function distributes rewards to liquidity providers.
 It updates the incentive parameters and calculates the rewards based on the collected fees and staking conditions.

-Note: There's constant reward pool address per liquidity pool. `GetLPRewardsPoolAddress` generates an address to be used in collecting DEX revenue from the specified pool.

 Gas fees collected are converted into USDC before being distributed.
 DEX swap fees are collected in USDC, therefore masterchef module doesn't convert DEX fees to USDC.

 ### ProcessExternalRewardsDistribution